 There is a trick to making these types of Halloween centerpieces for tables.
 You have to hollow out the pumpkins, then use plastic containers inside to hold water for the flowers.
 Of course, you can always use store-bought plastic pumpkins if necessary, without any plastic lining.

 If you want to use plants for Halloween centerpieces, you have lots of appropriate types to choose from.
 Succulents work well as Halloween table plants, and many of them grow naturally in odd shapes and stubby sizes, perfect for placement in hollowed-out gourds.

 Orange flowers are naturals as plants for Halloween centerpieces.
-This includes orange Asiatic lilies, pansies or tulips.
+This includes orange Asiatic lilies, pansies, or tulips.
 For something fun, grow your own Halloween centerpiece by planting a few potted pocketbook plants (Calceolaria crenatiflora).
-These annuals make great as Halloween table plants with their pouch-shaped flowers in red, yellow or orange, some speckled with dots.
+These annuals make great Halloween table plants with their pouch-shaped flowers in red, yellow, or orange, some speckled with dots.